 The ultimate goal is to design and assemble a nanofactory based on the integration of nanofluidic circuits, synthetic chemistry and biological complexation.
 Nanofluidics in conjunction with externally tunable surface forces at the nanoscale will be used to overcome the Brownian motion and relaxation forces of biomolecules and nanoparticles.
 In that way, they can be caged in the fluid or near the solid surface with a desirable shape and orientation and moved along a pre-specified “assembly line.”
 Together with synthetic chemistry and biological complexation, this nanofactory platform will allow for the continuous production of well-defined, multifunctional 3D biomimetic nanostructures and devices through polymer-biomolecule and polymer-nanoparticle-biomolecule conjugation.
 Such biologically active nanoscale structures and devices may greatly enhance clinical realization of treatment of cancers, chronic infections, parasitological and central nervous diseases, and vaccine delivery.

-For more news about Professor Lee, please visit our website.
+For more news about Professor Lee, please visit our chemical engineering department's website.